nuagesdencre/CI_DataCentric/testing.md

         I. The logout option is only available in the navigation bar if I am logged in already.

         II.
 If I click on 'Log Out', an alert message advises me that I successfully logged out and I am brought back to the home page, from wherever I was on the website.
-The user-relevant are defaulted to 'Login' and 'Register'.
+The user-relevant menu options are defaulted to 'Login' and 'Register'.

     - Password reset functionality